ros-controls/ros2_control_demos/example_3/README.rst

 5. If you get output from above you can send commands to *Forward Command Controller*, either:

    #.
-Manually using ros2 cli interface.
+Manually using ROS 2 CLI interface.

       * when using ``forward_position_controller`` controller